Geeksltd/Programming.Tips/Methods.md

 ### One Level of Abstraction per Function

-In order to make sure our functions are doing “one thing,” we need to make sure that the statements within our function are all at the same level of abstraction.
+&nbsp;&nbsp; In order to make sure our functions are doing “one thing,” we need to make sure that the statements within our function are all at the same level of abstraction.

 Mixing levels of abstraction within a function is always confusing.
 Readers may not be able to tell whether a particular expression is an essential concept or a detail.
 Worse, once details are mixed with essential concepts, more and more details tend to accrete within the function.

 #### Reading Code from Top to Bottom: The Stepdown Rule
-Code should read like a top-down narrative.
+&nbsp;&nbsp; Code should read like a top-down narrative.
 Every function should be followed by those at the next level of abstraction so that we can read the program, descending one level of abstraction at a time as we read down the list of functions.
 I call this The Stepdown Rule.

 To say this differently, we want to be able to read the program as though it were a set of “To” paragraphs, each of which is describing the current level of abstraction and referencing subsequent TO paragraphs at the next level down.